Hack-It-Out/medstracker-mobile/README.md

 ##

-Made with :heart: from :KE:
+Made with :heart: from 🇰🇪